 Resources Related to

-A statewide poll found that a majority of Maryland residents support the freedom to marry.
+A Public Policy Polling survey found a majority of California voters in support of the freedom to marry.

 A media primer on the LGBT issues landscape for the coming year released by the Human Rights Campaign.